|

 ----

-Accessory equipment connected to the analog and digital interfaces must be certified according to the
+Accessory equipment connected to the analog and digital interfaces must be

-respective IEC standards, e.g. IEC 950 for data processing equipment and IEC 601-1 for medical
+certified according to the respective IEC standards, e.g. IEC 950 for data

-When connecting medical devices to a medical system and/or when putting a
+When connecting medical devices to a medical system

-company sign/logo/mark on a medical device, you become the manufacturer of this
+and/or when putting a company sign/logo/mark on a medical device, you become the

-respective local laws and norms.
+the respective local laws and norms.

 E & OE.
 Subject to alterations without prior notice.